PsyTeachR/msc-data-skills/docs/07-func.md

 ## Learning Objectives

-You will learn about functions and iteration by using simulation to calculate a power analysis for ANOVA on a simple two-group design.
+You will learn about functions and iteration by using simulation to calculate a power analysis for an independent samples t-test.

 ### Basic